 Prep Ahead for Easy Weekday Meals

 Begin with non-perishables.
 Chop veggies like cucumbers or carrots.
-Cook grains (quinoa, farro) and store proteins (grilled chicken, hard-boiled eggs) in airtight containers.
-Keep leafy greens fresh in a damp paper towel inside a sealed bag.
+Make some grains (like quinoa, farro) and proteins (like grilled chicken, hard-boiled eggs) and put them in airtight containers.
+Wrap greens in a wet paper towel and place them inside a sealed plastic bag.

 Storing Salads to Stay Fresh